UVic-Data-Science-for-SE/course/Assignments/README.md

 **All due dates will be on Brightspace.
 All submissions should be on Brightspace in the appropriate assignment folder.**

+Assignments are due on Friday by midnight.
+You may take 2 days more to update your assignment (i.e., Sunday night) once you have submitted.
+You **must** submit something by Friday.
+I will not answer assignment questions after Friday, however.

 The details of the assignments are as follows:

 - [Assignment 1: Getting Started with R and Data Science](assignment1.md)